Rev. Margaret Minnicks is an ordained Bible teacher. She writes many articles that are Bible lessons.

 A soldier in Paul's day wore a leather girdle or belt that was tightened around his waist to protect his loins and be there for his weapons.
 The belt also held his clothes together so they wouldn't interfere with his fighting.

-In order to fight the devil, we need to know the truth and wrap it around us like the soldier's belt.
+In order to fight the devil, we need to know the truth and wrap it around us like a soldier's belt.

 Breastplate of Righteousness (Ephesians 6:14)